Dogs escape for a variety of reasons, including -

 If none of the above options are possible, then consider having a friendly neighbor come over, or having our dog visit with them.

-As pack animals, dogs should not be left alone from 9 to 5 with nobody for company, but themselves.
-This may ultimately lead to extreme frustration, boredom, depression, and aggression.
+As pack animals, dogs should not be left alone for most of the day, with nobody for company but themselves.
+Ultimately, this may lead to frustration, boredom, depression, and aggression.

 Train our dog on acceptable guarding behavior.